 California's rangelands support a variety of native plant and wildlife species, provide clean water, productive soil, carbon sequestration, open space, and help support rural economies.
-These ecosystem services are essential for maintaining habitat and wildlife in California.
-There are over 57 million acres of grasslands, savannas, shrublands, deserts, wetlands, and woodlands that have sufficient vegetation cover as to be considered rangelands in California, compared with 32 million acres of forestland, suggesting that proper management of rangelands in California is of particular importance ((FRAP), 2017).
-This importance is also clear when considering California's current fire regime and the effect that healthy, managed rangelands can have on preventing large fires and protecting communities.
+These ecosystem services are essential for maintaining habitat and wildlife in California, and healthy, managed rangelands are essential for preventing large fires and protecting communities.

+There are over 57 million acres of grasslands, savannas, shrublands, deserts, wetlands, and woodlands that have sufficient vegetation cover as to be considered rangelands in California, compared with 32 million acres of forestland ((FRAP), 2017), rangelands are currently threatened by several human and environmental impacts.
+Some of those threats include conversion and land use changes, invasive species, and climate change and wildfire impacts.
+Other outside threats include the long-term financial viability of maintaining grazing on rangelands and data gaps that create challenges for policy development.